pmtpro/chevereto-3-docs/setup/system/environment.md

 # System Environment

-These are the system level settings that can be used to tweak Chevereto provisioning.
+These are the system level settings that can be used to tweak Chevereto-Free provisioning.

 ## Passing values

-To pass settings to Chevereto is recommended to use system level environment variables.
+To pass settings to Chevereto-Free is recommended to use system level environment variables.

 ::: tip Settings file
-If is not possible to use environment variables you can use the [settings file](../server/settings-file.md) to configure the Chevereto variables.
+If is not possible to use environment variables you can use the [settings file](../server/settings-file.md) to configure the Chevereto-Free variables.
 :::

 ### Apache HTTP Web Server (PHP module)